lo0pin/wordclock/README.md

-Here’s a polished, clear, GitHub-ready English README for your **Word Clock (Wortuhr)** project — professional, technical, and concise, but with just enough flair to feel alive:

----

 # 🕒 Arduino Word Clock (Wortuhr) – DS1307 LED Time Display

 An Arduino-powered **word clock** that displays the current time using illuminated German words instead of digits.